alfiobiondo/DreAmazon/README.md

 # DreAmazon

-DreAmazon is an Amazon clone made with Next.js, Tailwind CSS, Redix (State Management), Stripe, Firebase and Fake Store API.
+DreAmazon is an Amazon clone made with Next.js, Tailwind CSS, Redux (State Management), Stripe, Firebase and Fake Store API.

 ## The project is going to be deployed on Vercel